 Council Members' Biographies

-as at 4 August 2017
+as at 12 August 2021

-The Hon Catherine Branson QC is a graduate of the University of Adelaide in both Arts and Law.
+The Hon Catherine Branson AC QC is a graduate of the University of Adelaide in both Arts and Law.
 She is a former Crown Solicitor of South Australia and CEO of the Attorney-General's Department.

 She served for more than 14 years as a judge of the Federal Court of Australia and for 4 years as President of the Australian Human Rights Commission.
 She received a Distinguished Alumni Award from the University of Adelaide in 2011, a Doctor of Laws (honoris causa) from Flinders University in 2012, and a Doctor of Letters (honoris causa) from Macquarie University in 2014.
 Catherine Branson is a Fellow of the Australian Academy of Law.

 Lachlan has been employed at the University since 2007 and has served extensively on University boards, committees and working groups.
-He is currently an elected professional staff representative on Academic Board.
+He is currently a member of the People and Culture Committee (University Council sub-committee), and was previously an elected professional staff representative on Academic Board (University Council sub-committee).

 His current role as Student and Learning Services Manager in the Faculty of Engineering, Computer and Mathematical Sciences provides key support for the University’s learning and teaching, curriculum and governance functions.